 Though it’s only natural that you will feel panic on some level during this whole ordeal, the worst thing you can do is let that panic dictate your business decisions.
 You need to approach your coronavirus and small business marketing with a level head and use best practices, metrics and data to inform your strategies going forward.

 Acting on a whim – whether that whim tells you to shut down all marketing efforts or drastically increase marketing spend – could prove to be a costly mistake.
 Take caution when deciding how to react to a sudden change in the economic climate and be deliberate in how adapt and implement your marketing strategy during the recession.

 Marketing Must Go On

 At this point, when we’re far from flattening the curve, it may seem impossible to look to the future and see the light at the end of the tunnel.
-After all, China was on lockdown for three months – select cities in the U.S. have only been on lockdown for a little over one week.
+After all, China was on lockdown for three months – select cities in the U.S. have only been on lockdown for a fraction of that time.

 How can you continue to run a business in these conditions?

 It may reassure you to know that the economy isn’t stopping, it’s just changing.
 While many individuals and companies have been affected by the economy, people still need goods and services.
 Homeowners still need home service providers.
 Money will continue to change hands.

 You can remain an active participant in this evolving economy by maintaining your internet presence and revising your overall marketing strategy to be more in line with consumers’ current needs.The economy isn't stopping, it's just changing ⚖️.
 All businesses will need to adapt, so get started now⏳. #Coronavirus #SmallBusiness Click To Tweet